- Outdoor Recreation

 West Yellowstone is located at the junction of Highway 191 and Highway 20 in Montana on the border of Yellowstone National Park.
 It’s a popular place for snowmobiling, hiking, Yellowstone National Park tours, wildlife spotting, horseback riding, RVing, cross country skiing, shooting guns, camping, and water sports on Hebgen Lake.
 What are you going to do first?

 Big Sky, Montana is located just north of West Yellowstone - about halfway between West Yellowstone and Bozeman.
 It’s less than an hour away - and the drive is jaw dropping.
-The short drive from West Yellowstone to Big Sky takes less than an hour.
 Don't forget your camera because Highway 191 cruises through Yellowstone National Park and along the Gallatin River.
 Keep your eyes on the lookout for moose, grizzly bear, elk, bald eagles, and other spectacular creatures.
 There's plenty of hiking and fly fishing along the way too.
 Then when you see the only stoplight along this stretch of Highway 191, turn west and you’ll be in Big Sky.

 Yellowstone Park Boundary On Highway 191 | Photo: D.Lennon